olimorris/tmux-pomodoro-plus/README.md

 set -g @pomodoro_granularity 'off'          # Enables MM:SS (ex: 00:10) format instead of the default (ex: 1m)
 ```

-> :bangbang: On Linux, notifications depend on `notify-send/libnotify-bin`

 ### Customising the status line

 The output from the plugin can be completely customised to fit in with your status line.
 For example: